Zer0Legion/CC4-Assessment/README.md

 ## Assumptions
 1. The restaurant_data.json may be populated with different data, but its structure will not change.
+2. Subtask 2: The specifications mention to store a list of restaurants implying unique restaurants, but some restaurants have multiple events.
+Based on the requirement of event id, I chose to include the duplicate restaurants which had more than 1 matching event.
-2. Subtask 3: As the current dataset has a lowest rating of 2.2, but lower rated restaurants will likely to have a "Poor" rating, the threshold for "Poor" being the lowest rated category is set to 0.0.
+3. Subtask 3: As the current dataset has a lowest rating of 2.2, but lower rated restaurants will likely to have a "Poor" rating, the threshold for "Poor" being the lowest rated category is set to 0.0.
-3. Subtask 3: As the output method is not specified, the output is both printed to stdout and stored in a csv file for reference.
+4. Subtask 3: As the output method is not specified, the output is both printed to stdout and stored in a csv file for reference.

 ## Decisions
 1. For CSV related subtasks, commas in strings (like cuisine types) are replaced with ; to prevent interference with CSV's commas, and its similarity in meaning to a comma.